Russian Director Kirill Serebrennikov Found Guilty Of “Fraud” By Moscow Court

 Serebrennikov appeared in court sporting a COVID face mask and sunglasses (see above) to hear the decision.
 Popular Russian cultural figures including the rapper Oxxxymiron gathered outside the courthouse to show support, according to the Moscow Times.

 Charges were initially brought to the filmmaker in August 2017.
-An initial guilty verdict was quashed after “mistakes” in the process, with the Moscow court ordering a re-trial.
-Many in Russia had hoped the case to be dismissed.
+A previous guilty verdict was quashed after “mistakes” in the process, with the Moscow court ordering a re-trial.
+Many of his backers in Russia had hoped the case would be dismissed.
 Serebrennikov and his co-defendants were released on bail in April 2019 after 18 months of house arrest.
 Since then, key witnesses of the prosecution have claimed they had been pressured to testify under duress.

-Alongside being a leading theater director, Serebrennikov has directed numerous features.
+Alongside being a leading theater director, Serebrennikov has helmed numerous feature films.
 His last two, The Student and Leto, both premiered at Cannes, with the latter playing in the prestigious Competition program.
-The director’s next feature, Petrov’s Flu, about a comic book artist suffering from the flu, was expected to debut on the Croisette this year before the fest was cancelled due to the pandemic; Deadline understand it is likely to wait for the French event’s 2021 edition instead.
+The director’s next feature, Petrov’s Flu, about a comic book artist suffering from the flu, was expected to debut on the Croisette this year before the fest was cancelled due to the pandemic; Deadline understands it is likely to wait for the French event’s 2021 edition instead.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.